asifprofessionalboy/Test/README.md

             return Math.Sqrt(sum);
         }

-make it lil bit strict, sometimes it matches with same user with everyone and some times not
+some times it matches with everyone and some times not , make it more strict and also matches with same person that is stored as a jpg